matchmore/documentation/geomatching.md

 #### Publication & Subscription
 When devices are created, you can start to attach publications and subscriptions to them.
 A `Publication` is a message extended with the notion of a geographical zone.
 The zone is defined as a circle with a center at the given location of the attached device and a range around that location.
-Publications and subscriptions do have a definable, finite duration, after which they are deleted from the Matchmore cloud service and don’t participate anymore in the matching process.
+Publications and subscriptions do have a definable, finite duration, after which they are deleted from the Matchmore cloud service and don't participate anymore in the matching process.

 ###### Publication